 Articles are the central focus of Ex Uno Plures.
-Over the past ten years, members of Plures House – as well as guest authors – have written various articles about plurality, from philosophical explorations of identity to practical advice about dealing with non-plural friends, family and acquaintances.
+Over the past ten years, members of the Sylvan System – as well as guest authors – have written various articles about plurality, from philosophical explorations of identity to practical advice about dealing with non-plural friends, family and acquaintances.
 We hope that the articles are helpful for plural systems and allies alike.

 If you notice that a few articles, like ‘The Main Person Fallacy’, ‘We Are Not a Hive Mind’ and the ‘Individualism’ series are missing from this page, it’s because they’re currently undergoing revision.